Fibank customers first in Bulgaria are able to perform blink P2P mobile transfers

-SOFIA, BULGARIA, April 7, 2023/EINPresswire.com/ -- Following the launch of blink instant account transfers in 2022, Fibank (First Investment Bank) now provides its retail customers with the opportunity to also make instant mobile payments using the blink P2P service.
+SOFIA, Bulgaria, April 8, 2023 /PRNewswire/ -- Following the launch of blink instant account transfers in 2022, Fibank (First Investment Bank) now provides its retail customers with the opportunity to also make instant mobile payments using the blink P2P service.

 Thus, First Investment Bank continues to expand its portfolio of online banking products, being the first in Bulgaria to offer the service through its My Fibank mobile application.